-Nighttime leg cramps are extremely annoying and very common in seniors.
+Night leg cramps on seniors are extremely annoying and very common.
 Seniors are not the only ones who suffer them though.
-I have good news though!
-Nighttime leg cramps can be cured with simple remedies in most cases!
+Fortunately, nighttime leg cramps can be cured with simple remedies in most cases!

 I actually have first-hand experience with excruciating leg cramps that randomly woke me up for years.
 This was when I was in my teens or a young adult.